diakt/renegade/WORKING.md

 Think it would also be a good idea to just render fire perimeters if it is one close

-Yeah, so actually geometry is a really good idea.
-Data comes back in an object, but two arrays if geometry, second is just lat/long in geometry
+Yeah, so actually geometry envelope is a really good idea.
+Data comes back in an object, but two arrays attribute/geometry, second is just lat/long within

 So now I have set fireLocations, so that's excellent

+Honestly appears that it makes no difference.